cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

 ..  warning::

-    The 3.x series of PyDev - currently available in the Eclipse Marketplace - requires Java 7.
-The plugin will **not** activate in Eclipse without Java
+    The 4.x series of PyDev - currently available in the Eclipse Marketplace - requires Java 7.
+The plugin will **not** activate in Eclipse without Java 7.
-    7. If you are unable or unwilling to install Java 7, uninstall your PyDev 3.x plugin via the Eclipse Marketplace dialog, and install a copy of PyDev from the 2.x series manually.

 Forking music21 on GitHub
 -------------------------